-The following information is an extract of the procedures advised by Reckon in relation to the 2014 Reckon Accounts Tax Table Update - You will need to be a current Reckon Customer who has Reckon Accounts 2014 installed and licenced and you will need to be an eligible Reckon Customer who is entitled to access to the update which can also be accessed via the Members area the Reckon website by using your Reckon ID and PIN (access the Reckon website by simply clicking on the below icon).
+The following information is an extract of the procedures advised by Reckon in relation to the 2016 Reckon Accounts Tax Table Update - You will need to have Reckon Accounts 2016 installed and licenced and you will also need to be an eligible Reckon Customer who is entitled to the update which can also be accessed via the Members area the Reckon website by using your Reckon ID and PIN (access the Reckon website by simply clicking on the below icon).

-The Reckon Accounts 2014 Tax Update for desktop users is now available.
-Reckon Accounts 2014 Hosted R3 will be available to all users from Thursday 26 June 2014.
+The Reckon Accounts 2016 Tax Update for desktop users is now available.
+Reckon Accounts 2016 Hosted R2 is also available to all users from Thursday 23 June 2016.

-- Tax Tables - HELP, SFSS and PAYG tables have been updated
+- Tax Tables - HELP and SFSS Withholding tables have been updated

-Further details about these updates and other compliance changes you should be aware of are included in the upgrade guides:
+Further details about these updates and other compliance changes you should be aware of are included in the installation guide:

-Please also follow the advice in these guides when upgrading.
+Please also follow the advice in the guides when upgrading.

-Please Note: This years Tax Table Update is referred to as Reckon Accounts Business Range 2014 R3.
+Please Note: This years Tax Table Update is referred to as Reckon Accounts Business Range 2016 R2P.

 When to upgrade

-Where the pay date is 30 June 2014 or earlier, all employee pays need to be processed using Reckon Accounts 2014 R1 or Reckon Accounts 2013 R2 - do not install the 2014 Tax Update at clients until these are complete.
+Where the pay date is 30 June 2016 or earlier, all employee pays need to be processed using Reckon Accounts 2016 R1 (or earlier) - do not install the 2016 Tax Update until these are complete.

 How to access the update and when will it be available

-This release will be available to all users from approximately 8:00am AEST (Thursday, 26 June).
+This release has been made available to all Hosted users from approximately 4pm AEST (Thursday, 23 June).
 When logging in after that time, you, and all users on your Hosted account, will see a second icon for the R2 release.
 Be sure to follow all instructions in the Reckon Installation & Upgrade Guide when you are ready to upgrade your file to the R2 version.

-Available from Reckon website (from 26 June 2014) or simply click on the folowing box to automatically start the download now.
+Available from Reckon website (from 23 June 2016) or simply click on the following box to access the download centre from Reckon wesbsite.

 ATO Letter Advising No Longer Accepting EMPDUPE Files on CD or USB

 You may have received a letter from the ATO advising that they will no longer be accepting the Annual Employer Payment Summary Report (EMPDUPE File) via CD or USB.
-After some detailed discussions with the ATO we can confirm that YOU CAN still send your EMPDUPE file via CD or USB together with the Magnetic Media Form - this will still be the case for the 2014 and 2015 years.
-However if you have an AUSkey then you may find it more efficient to lodge electronically - more details regarding the AUSkey and lodging online can be found here.
+You will need to lodge this file electronically with the ATO (via the use of your AUSkey or via your BAS or Tax Agent) - more details regarding the AUSkey and lodging online can be found here.

-Now Released - the Reckon Accounts Tax Table Update can only be installed after you have already loaded and registered your 2014 Reckon Accounts software (for Reckon Accounts Hosted users - Reckon will be providing a separate icon, available 23rd of June and will be visible at the time of login to the service). it is important not to load the Tax Table update until you have fully completed your last pay run for the 2013/14 financial year (please note this usually based on the day that you normally pay the employees - not the pay week ending - so if yuu pay employees on the 1st of July for the week ending the 30th of June then this pay would be considered as a part of the next financial year).
+Now Released - the Reckon Accounts Tax Table Update can only be installed after you have already loaded and registered your 2016 Reckon Accounts software (for Reckon Accounts Hosted users - Reckon will be providing a separate icon, available 23rd of June and will be visible at the time of login to the service). it is important not to load the Tax Table update until you have fully completed your last pay run for the 2015/16 financial year (please note this usually based on the day that you normally pay the employees - not the pay week ending - so if you pay employees on the 1st of July for the week ending the 30th of June then this pay would be considered as a part of the next financial year).

-QA - Reckon Account Payroll End of Year Manual & Cheklist Still Available
+QA - Reckon Accounts Payroll End of Year Manual - 2016 - Available Now

 Your essential guide to the End of Year Payroll reconciliation process is still available (including checklists) - More details here